hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 #### 4.2.1 SeqRecord objects from scratch

-- When creating a SeqRecord object from scratch, a Seq object is required and an **id** attribute is important if the SeqRecord object will be written to file.
+- When creating a SeqRecord object from scratch, a Seq object is required and an **id** attribute is important if the SeqRecord object will be written to a file.
 - The following generates a SeqRecord object and assigns an id:

 ```python